-You cannot shut down the server that is embedded in the Scalar i2000 or the Pathlight VX.
+Vou cannot shut down the server that is embedded in an i-platform library.

-- After you have logged off (refer to Logging off on page 18), and exited the client (refer to Exiting the AMC Client on page 19), position the cursor after the command prompt in the server window. - 2 Type "exit", then press the Enter key.
+- 1 After you have logged off (refer to Logging off on page 18), and exited the client (refer to Exiting the AMC Client on page 19), position the cursor after the command prompt in the server window. - 2 Type "exit", then press the Enter key.